Big Three Executives: Ford Motor Co. 2018

 Executive Vice President, Chief Financial Officer

-Shanks has overall responsibility for Ford’s financial operations, including the controller’s office, treasury, and investor relations.
-He also oversees Ford’s global data and analytics team.
-He served previously as the company’s VP and controller.
-Shanks was elected vice president, operations support, finance and strategy, Ford of Europe and Premier Automotive Group, in 2004.
-In that position, he led financial methodology, processes, best practices, and synergies between the two entities.
-He also was Mazda Motor Corp.’s CFO.
+Shanks has overall responsibility for Ford’s financial operations, including the controller’s office, treasury, investor relations, and the global data and analytics team.
+Since Group Vice President John Casesa left the company in November 2017, Shanks is also overseeing the company’s global strategy function.
+He previously served as the company’s vice president and controller.
+Shanks was elected vice president, operations support, finance, and strategy, Ford of Europe and Premier Automotive Group, in 2004

-Group Vice President, Chairman and Chief Executive Officer, Ford Motors Credit Co.
+Group Vice President, President, Asia Pacific, Chairman and CEO, Ford China

-Falotico was promoted to group vice president on October 1, 2016.
-She has worldwide responsibility for Ford Motor Credit Co., a global financial services business that supports Ford dealers and customers and the sale of Ford and Lincoln vehicles around the globe.
-Previously, as COO, she led Ford Credit’s global operations in the Americas, Asia Pacific, Europe, and the Middle East and Africa as well as marketing, vehicle sales and brand, and business center and insurance operations.
+Joy Falotico has responsibility for Ford Motor Credit Co., a global financial services business that supports Ford dealers and customers, and the sale of Ford and Lincoln vehicles.
+She reports to Jim Hackett, Ford president and CEO.
+Previously, as COO, she led Ford Credit’s global operations in the Americas, Asia Pacific, Europe, and the Middle East and Africa, as well as marketing, sales and business center, and insurance operations.
+Falotico was executive VP, Ford Credit marketing, sales, Americas, and strategic planning.

 Bennie W. Fowler